yutanagano/sceptr/README.md

 Currently available variants:

 - `sceptr.variant.ab_sceptr` (default model used by the functional API)
+- `sceptr.variant.ab_sceptr_large` (larger variant of the paired-chain model, with model dimensionality 128)
 - `sceptr.variant.a_sceptr` (alpha-chain only variant)
 - `sceptr.variant.b_sceptr` (beta-chain only variant)